DanWahlin/TypeScriptDemos/readme.md

 2. Run `npm install`

-4. Run `npm start` to compile the TypeScript and start the server
+3. Run `npm start` to compile the TypeScript and start the server

+4. Navigate to the URL shown in the console (i.e. http://localhost:3474 or possibly another port)